IUU Fishing Consultant

 Dr Pramod Ganapathiraju is an independent MCS & Fisheries Consultant with more than 18 years of consulting and research experience in Illegal (IUU) fishing, Monitoring Control & Surveillance (MCS), Fisheries Compliance, Catch Certification, Fisheries Inspections and fisheries enforcement data management projects worldwide.
 He has managed independent consulting projects for various clients across USA, Asia, West Africa, Europe, Western Pacific and Caribbean for Government, Policy Think Tanks, Research Institutes, Inter-Governmental Bodies, non-profit organizations and private companies.
-He is specialized in the development of MCS and illegal fishing strategic plans, drafting fisheries laws, and enforcement plans.
+He is specialized in the development of Risk assessments, MCS and illegal fishing strategic plans, drafting fisheries laws, and enforcement plans.
 He has coordinated and attended meetings with UN agencies, Government ministries, NGOs and industry partners.
-Dr. Pramod also offers research services to NGOs and Foundations focusing on development of a global IUU risk analysis and estimation of illegal fishing in more than 100 countries.
+Dr. Pramod also offers research services to NGOs and Foundations focusing on development of a global IUU risk analysis and estimation of illegal fishing for specific countries or regions.
 Dr. Pramod is an Expert in analyzing and predictive analytics of illegal fishing vessels worldwide.
-He offers services for analyzing IUU risk at vessel, company, regional or national level at two levels (1) Country level – looking at IUU catches in the EEZ ; and (2) Estimating and analyzing IUU risk for seafood products in global supply chains for exports to key market states (USA, Japan, Europe, etc.).
+He offers services for analyzing IUU risk at vessel, company, regional or national level at two levels (1) Country level – looking at IUU catches in the EEZ ; and (2) Estimating and analyzing IUU risk for seafood products in global supply chains for exports to key market states (USA, Europe, etc.).
 He has already developed a series of IUU Situation Reports on Global distant water fleets for various clients.

 - Doctoral Scholarship, University of British Columbia (2006-2009)